aaron-h6665/How-to-Learn-Git/README.md

 * https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#paragraphs

 As of now, the final piece of material that I have been looking at is how to use Git outside of the VSCode interpreter i.e. through the command prompt/Git Bash.
 The repository that I am using is created by my teacher Dr. Zufelt and I will share my notes below.
 The repository is very informative and I have been learning a lot so far.

+Overall, I would characterize my experience with Git and GitHub as fulfilling and challenging.
+While I still have initial difficulties with version control, it is fun to learn about the ways that I can organize files and share and collaborate with others.
+I feel like I am starting to understand how to use Git and GitHub in meaningful manners.

 ### My Notes On a Follow-Through of Dr. Zufelt's Guide to Git
 My teacher in CSC 471: Cryptography Dr. Zufelt has given me a bunch of videos, resources, and exercises to learn how to use Git.
 I have forked the repository that contains the material that I am following: https://github.com/aaron-h6665/resources_for_students.git.
 There is also info on Web Dev if you are interested but I will not be covering that.